spinler/phosphor-state-manager/redundant-bmc/README.md

    issues a full sync.
 Otherwise it sets `RedundancyEnabled` to false.
 1. When the full sync is complete, `FailoversAllowed` is now set to true.

+### Failover History

+The BMC driving the failover logs the requester and timestamp of each failover in the file `/var/lib/phosphor-state-manager/redundant-bmc/bmcN_failovers`, where `N` is the BMC position.

+The most recent 10 failovers are kept.

 ### Reboots in the middle of a failover

 If the new active BMC is rebooted in the middle of a failover while the other